Week 3: RNAseq

 After your pipeline has finished, inspect the MultiQC report generated from the full samples.

 1. In your provided notebook, comment on the general quality of the sequencing reads.
-Write a paragraph in the style of a paper reporting what you find and any metrics that might be concerning.
+Write a paragraph in the style of a publication reporting what you find and any metrics that might be concerning.

 Filtering the counts matrix